Policies, Codes & Other Documents

 No!
 A credit review is not the same as a credit report.

-While lenders do evaluate your credit report as part of your credit review, the report itself does not provide sufficient information about your current level creditworthiness.
+While lenders do evaluate your credit report as part of your credit review, the report itself does not provide sufficient information about your current level of creditworthiness.

 Here are the key ways in which a credit review differs from a credit report: